 From the moment you drive onto the property at Heartland Lodge to the moment you walk through the front door, you can’t help but notice the beautiful, natural resort setting.
 All areas of the resort feature a nature-inspired décor including the sleeping rooms – each with a different wildlife theme.
 Hardwood floors are featured throughout Heartland Lodge so bring a pair of plush socks or house slippers and you’ll feel right at home!

-Accommodations include several room options for you to choose from – anything from a regular room with two extra-long twin beds or the Whitetail Suite in the original lodge to a Luxury Suite with a king-size canopy bed and daybed in our new lodge.
+Accommodations include several room options for you to choose from – anything from a regular room with two extra-long twin beds or the Whitetail Suite in the Original Lodge to a Luxury Suite with a king-size canopy bed and daybed in the Prairie Ridge Lodge to The Grand Suite & All About The View Suite in Sunset Valley Lodge.
 All of our beds are triple-sheeted with high-quality linens and are becoming quite the attraction themselves!
-Each room also includes a private bath and if you select to stay in the Whitetail Suite or one of our Luxury Suites, your bath will feature a Jacuzzi tub!
-Both rooms also have fireplaces!
+Each room also includes a private bath and if you select to stay in the any of our suites, your room will feature a Jacuzzi tub!
+Most suites also have fireplaces!

-Both lodges boast expansive covered porches with Amish-crafted Adirondack chairs for your pleasure.
-For those guests staying in the Whitetail Suite or a Luxury Suite, your room features private access to the outside deck, perfect for enjoying the view.
+All three lodges boast expansive covered porches with Amish-crafted Adirondack chairs for your pleasure.
+For those guests staying in our suites, your room features private access to the outside deck, perfect for enjoying the view.

 The simplest, and in our opinion, the most enjoyable dining option for your weekend getaway is right here at the lodge.
 Add the meal package to your room reservation and enjoy a hearty brunch and dinner – all made from scratch.
 Guests enjoy such entrees as country ham, roast, pork chops or Cornish game hens along with sides of gourmet mashed potatoes and corn casserole.
 Begin and end your meal with homemade bread and desserts.
 Relax in the Great Room while waiting for the dinner bell to ring and you will enjoy the tantalizing aromas of “Grandma’s” cooking wafting from the kitchen.
 And don’t worry if you can’t make it to dinner on Friday night – Heartland offers a meal plan discount to accommodate those of you who will be traveling and arriving later.